From thrilling theme park rides to beach-side relaxation, our guide to Sentosa has everything covered!

 Hit the shores for a balmy beach party worthy of the most devout sun worshippers.
-Named one of the world’s top 50 best beach bars, the plush daybeds, great grub, and sweet pool makes it a perfect spot to watch the sun sink and rise into tomorrow.
-Their wicked carnivalesque parties with a slew of international DJs means we get our fix of weekend beach parties before ZoukOut rolls around again.
-Come for the food, stay for play in the pool, and dance in the sand to the island tunes.
+Tanjong Beach Club’s plush daybeds, great grub, and sweet pool make it a perfect spot to watch the sun sink and rise into tomorrow.
+Plus, the wicked carnivalesque parties with a slew of international DJs means we get our fix of weekend beach raves.
+Come for the food, stay for play in the pool, and dance in the sand to island tunes.

 Ola Beach Club